Travelling heteroclinic waves in a Frenkel-Kontorova chain with anharmonic on-site potential: Construction of asymptotic wave trains

 In~\cite{Iooss2000a}, the governing equation is written as

 where $\z(t)$ stands for $u(\s)$, and $\tau,\gamma>0$ are given by

-We follow the notation of~\cite{Iooss2000a} for a while, partially since it is convenient to have a potential $V$ with a single minimum at the origin.
+We follow the notation of~\cite{Iooss2000a} for a while, partially since it is convenient to have a potential $V$ with a minimum at the origin.
 Later we will translate the results to our setting and notation, and thus transplant the results to the two different equilibria $\pm 1$.
-The potential $V$ is assumed to be of class $C^{\m+1}$ for some $\m\geq 1$ (later, we will only require $\m =4$), with $V''(0)=1$.
-Note that $(u-\operatorname{sgn}(u))'=1$ at $u=1$.
+The potential $V$ is assumed to be of class $C^{\m+1}$ for some $\m\geq 1$ (later, we will only require $\m =4$).
 Equation~\eqref{eq:IK} is then rewritten as

 with